Rye whiskey: American rye whiskey

-Rye grain must make up at least 51% of the mash bill of a rye whiskey in the United States.
+Rye grain, by law, must make up at least 51% of the mash bill of a rye whiskey in the United States.

 In the United States, rye whiskey is, by law, made from a mash of at least 51 percent rye.
 (The other ingredients in the mash are usually corn and malted barley.)
+However, rye whiskey can be made of one hundred percent rye in some cases.
 It is distilled to no more than 160 U.S. proof (80% abv) and aged in charred, new oak barrels.
 The whiskey must be put in the barrels at no more than 125 proof (62.5% abv).
 Rye whiskey that has been aged for at least two years and has not been blended with other spirits may be further designated as straight, as in "straight rye whiskey".